zorn/mikezornek.com/content/posts/2022/12/elixir-consulting-availability/index.md

 ---
-title: "Fall 2022 Elixir Consulting Availability"
+title: "Early 2023 Elixir Consulting Availability"
-date: 2022-08-18T12:46:41-04:00
+date: 2022-12-01T10:50:23-05:00
-description: I want to contribute to an Elixir, Phoenix, or LiveView project and can commit 20 to 32 hours of development per week.
-My rate is $160-200/hour, with discounts available for perks or prepayment.
+description: I want to contribute to an Elixir, Phoenix, or LiveView project.
+An ideal engagement is around 10-25 hours per week.
+aliases: /posts/2022/8/elixir-consulting-availability/
 ---

-My summer vacation is over, and I am looking for my next consulting project.
+Looking ahead into the new year, I wanted to share my Elixir consulting availability.

-I want to contribute to an Elixir, Phoenix, or LiveView project and can commit 20 to 32 hours of development per week.
-My rate is $160-200/hour, with discounts available for perks or prepayment.
+I want to contribute to an Elixir, Phoenix, or LiveView project.
+An ideal engagement is around 10-25 hours per week to maintain other active projects, though longer hours will be considered for the right project fit.

+My rate is **$160-200/hour**, with discounts available for perks or prepayment.

-I am a senior developer and can help augment your team with a particular set of skills, including:
+I am a senior developer and can help augment your team with skills, including:

 * Mentoring junior developers (or those new to Elixir).
 * Helping the product team define features, identify edge cases, and break down work.